Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 - One of the reasons clutter eats away at us us because we have to search for something just to find out whether it's even there.
 - When we have reduced the amount we own and store our items in the same place every time we are done using them, we can tell at a glance whether we have it or not.
 This is a massive stress reliever.
 - Life becomes far easier once you know that things will still work out even if you are lacking something.

+#### Do you greet your house?
+- Say "Hello!
+I'm home" to your house every time you return, just as you would greet your family or pet.
+- If you forget to greet your house when you walk in the door, then later, when you remember, say "Thank you for giving me shelter."
+- If you feel shy or embarrassed to say these things out loud, it is fine to say them silently in your mind.
+- If you do this repeatedly, you will start to feel your house respond when you come home.
+You will sense its pleasure passing through like a gentle breeze.
+Then you will gradually be able to feel where it would like you to tidy and where it would like you to put things.
+Carry on a dialogue with your home while tidying.
+- In essence, tidying ought to be the act of restoring balance among people, their possessions, and the house they live in.
+- Tidying is our opportunity to express our appreciation to our home for all that it does for us.

+#### Your real life begins after putting your house in order
+- Human beings can only truly cherish a limited number of things at one time.
+- We should tidy up quickly and get it over with.
+Why?
+Because tidying is not the purpose of life.
+- Tidying can be done thoroughly and quickly, all in one go.
+The only tasks that you will need to continue for the rest of your life are those of choosing what to keep and what to discard and of caring for the things you decide to keep.
+You can put your house in order now, once and forever.
+- Once your house is in order, pour your time and passion into what brings you the most joy, your mission in life.